Holy Trinity Church, Lenton: History

 The architectural style is early English.
 Built in stone with a high pitched roof, it consists of a nave with clerestory, aisles to north and south, a chancel, vestry, organ-chamber, and a west end pinnacled tower.
 The chancel screen was designed by John Rigby Poyser and installed in 1935.

 Its dimensions are 123 feet long and 57 feet wide.
 When opened it had seating for 660 people.

+Holy Trinity now forms part of the benefice of Lenton, alongside The Priory.

 Features

 Holy Trinity is famous for its twelfth century font which was originally built for Lenton Priory and was given to the church by Severus William Lynam Stretton in 1842.